 The World Data Center system is an international confederation of data centers originally established in 1955 to support the exchange and archiving of data generated by the 1957-8 International Geophysical Year.
 A more complete WDC description is available from the WDC Web Home Page maintained by NOAA/NGDC.

 Summary of data held: WDC SI holds information about rocket, satellite, and space probe launches, although information on rocket launches is no longer maintained current; satellite orbit elements and ephemerides; descriptions of spacecraft and experiments.
-NSSDC holds much data, mainly from NASA space science spacecraft, which are accessible to non-U.S. persons in offline form (CD-ROMs, tapes) by requests directed to WDC SI, and, for a subset of NSSDC holdings, electronically with no specific WDC SI involvement.
+NSSDCA holds much data, mainly from NASA space science spacecraft, which are accessible to non-U.S. persons in offline form (CD-ROMs, tapes) by requests directed to WDC SI, and, for a subset of NSSDCA holdings, electronically with no specific WDC SI involvement.

 User services: Dissemination of spacecraft launch information, with newly assigned international identifiers, within days of launches; open to visitors during normal working hours (advanced notification recommended); passes international data requests to NSSDCA for NSSDCA-held data; online information about NSSDCA data holdings at http://nssdc.gsfc.nasa.gov/, which links to the NSSDCA Master Catalog and other data and services.

 Publications: SPACEWARN Bulletin (http://nssdc.gsfc.nasa.gov/spacewarn/) which summarizes spacecraft launches monthly; detailed catalogs of NSSDCA data holdings; databooks and CD-ROMs for selected NSSDCA data.